What is Psychosis? Symptoms of Psychosis

 Hallucinations involve seeing, hearing, feeling, smelling or tasting something that is not actually there.
 These experiences appear entirely real to the person who is experiencing them.
 The most common type of hallucination involves hearing things - such as voices or particular sounds - such as music.

-A person hearing voices may talk back and hold a conversation with them.
+A person hearing voices may respond out loud to what they are hearing.
 The content of the voices can range from friendly to critical, cruel and upsetting and may even tell the person what to do.

 Disorganized Speech or Behaviour